 The Birthday of Our Lady

-Today (Sunday 8th September) is the Birthday of Our Lady.
-The Sunday celebration takes precedence over it, but we should not let it pass by unnoticed.
-Her birth into the world was one of the greatest events ever to take place in human history, because by it, our salvation was about to be ushered in.
+This coming Friday (8th September) we celebrate the Birthday of Our Lady.
+Her entrance into the world was one of the greatest events ever to take place in human history, because by it, our salvation was about to be ushered in.
 I doubt anyone even suspected that the child born of St Joachim and St Anne would be the greatest and most highly honoured of all God’s creatures by being the Mother of our God and Redeemer.

-The Jews had been waiting for centuries for the coming of the promised Messiah and Redeemer, but no one would have thought this little baby girl born to Joachim and Anne was to be the fulfilment of that promise and that she was to be His Mother.
+The Jews had been waiting for centuries for the coming of the promised Messiah, but no one would have thought this little baby girl born to Joachim and Anne was to be the fulfilment of that promise.
 St Alphonsus Liguori (1696-1787) teaches that Mary’s soul was the most beautiful God had ever created.
-She was immaculately conceived without original sin and hence she was full of grace from the moment of her conception.
-Even in St Anne’s womb her sanctity was higher than that of all the angels and saints.
-All the saints are humble and lowly, but none more so than Mary.
-It is always said that God hides His glory because His Kingdom is not of this world.
-When He was born so humbly in the stable at Bethlehem very few recognised Him as their King.
-And when He comes to us now in Holy Communion, His Godhead, His divinity is hidden under the appearances of bread and wine, and He comes to the youngest child and to the greatest king, queen or pope with just as much love.
-This is to teach us humility which Mary had in abundance.
+She was immaculately conceived, without Original Sin and hence she was full of grace from the moment of her conception.
+Even in St Anne’s womb her sanctity was higher than all the angels and saints.

 Fr Paul Gillham, IC